 Irritated by constantly changing light bulb standards the Dane Poul Henningsen designed in 1958 for Louis Poulsen a lamp which is suitable for all types of bulbs - he only rejected the use of fluorescent tubes on account of their length.
 And since 1994 Poul Henningsen's PH 5 lamp has been suitable for energy saving bulbs, thus continuing Henningsen's claim to have designed a pendant light for all light sources.
 Characteristic of the PH 5 lamp is its charismatic design.
 For his lamp Henningsen employs a lampshade composed of individual segments connected by steel bracing and arranged in the form of a logarithmic spiral.
 The mathematical phenomenon of the spiral occurs frequently in nature and provides in context of the PH 5 lamp for uniform light distribution.
 A large part of the light is radiated downwards; however, by the upper, trumpet-shaped screen segment radiates light to the sides, resulting in a pleasant indirect ambient lighting.
 The design of Louis Poulsen PH 5 is essentially defined by a sophisticated interplay of light and shadow, texture and reflection; interplay which results in a diffuse, glare-free light.

 The shades of the PH 5 lamp are made of extruded aluminium and are wet painted by hand in matt white.
 The connecting, bracing, rods are made from rolled aluminium, which is coated purple in the same manner.
-For the 50th anniversary of the Louis Poulsen PH 5 lamp in 2008 a special edition known as the PH 50 was released in a range of different colours; green, black, white, red and blue.
-In 2013 there followed a further re-edition of the classic PH 5 Lamp, the PH 5 Contemporary, available in the colour combinations pale rose with green lamp shade, dark gray with turquoise lamp shade, army green with dark grey lamp shade and white with a pale rose lamp shade.
+For the 50th anniversary of the Louis Poulsen PH 5 lamp in 2008 a special edition known as the PH 50 was released in a range of different colours.
+In 2013 there followed a further re-edition of the classic PH 5 Lamp, the PH 5 Contemporary.
 In the production of the PH 5 lights, the Danish lighting manufacturer Louis Poulsen can call upon decades of experience, having started with the production of Poul Henningsen lamp designs in the 1920s.

 Although formally dating to the 1920s and a lamp with a lampshade made of opal glass, Poul Henningsen realised his PH 5 in 1958 as a pendant lamp with aluminium shade segments, aluminium being as it was a convenient and pliable, finding increasing use in the post war years.
 Scandinavian designs of the 1950s and 60s is one of the most important movements of in the history of European design and is closely connected with the concept of functionalism.
 Amongst the main protagonists of the movement are Arne Jacobsen, Eero Saarinen and Alvar Aalto.
 In terms of Scandinavian lamp design Louis Poulsen is the most important producer having worked with all the leading designers on the "golden age".
 Poul Henningsen's PH 5 lamp can be regarded as a classic example of functionalist design in that each element of the elaborate construction contributes to the function and the result is an aesthetically pleasing light that is so much more than just a decorative object.